Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-- Imtiaz Dharker has said that this poem was inspired by a real life experience, when her ceiling in her apartment in India fell in and caused much chaos.
-She therefore took this potentially dangerous situation and transformed it into a poem which magically becomes a focal point for inner change.
+- Imtiaz Dharker has said that this poem was inspired by a real-life experience, when the ceiling in her apartment in India fell in and caused much chaos.
+She took this potentially dangerous situation and transformed it into a poem which magically becomes a focal point for inner change.

 What was once cosy domesticity is now radically altered.
 The private and personal space so welcoming and secure is now threatened with annihilation - the walls may tumble in, the roof collapse, the whole thing turned upside down.

 This is what can happen in life when we sense a need for change or when circumstances force us to change direction, search for a different space, seek the light and gain a new perspective on life.

 And in doing so, it is often the case that our perception alters, we feel time is warped, our mindset unstable, the environment unpredictable.

 What happens within can often affect what happens without.
 When we're unhappy the room we're in may feel oppressive, unsafe, a gloomy space.
 When we're in a good mood aren't the walls a bit brighter, isn't the space full of more positive vibes?